djm30/Distraction-Free-Reddit/ideas.md

 - Refresh reddit tab on settings change? could be annoying, will have to try it out otherwise, add a little paragraph mentioning you will need to refresh reddit for changes to take affect

+## Current issues
+- Doesn't seem to work when not signed in, possibly due to cookie functin
+- Main feed block doesn't seem to go away after visiting a subreddit